GyulyVGC/sniffnet/README.md

 On Fedora Linux: ```install libpcap-devel```.

 Note that if you are not running as root, you need to set capabilities like so: ```sudo setcap cap_net_raw,cap_net_admin=eip path/to/bin```.

+### Textual report contains just the header

+If the textual report is not reporting packets statistics, make sure you are sniffing the correct network adapter (use the ```-d``` option to see the full list of your network adapters' names and addresses).

+Note that to see report updates while sniffnet is running you may have to close and re-open the report file.

+If you are still not able to see any packet statistic, then it probably means that you are just not receiving packets from the network: surf the web to receive some packets.

 ### Other errors